 A Madcap Journey: Behind the Scenes of John Loecke and Jason Oliver Nixon’s Thriving Brand

-What happens when two globe-trotting journalists decide to start a business of their own in licensed product design?
+What happens when two globe-trotting journalists decide to start a business of their own in licensed ?
 Madcap Cottage, that’s what.
 With backgrounds in interior and graphic design (John Loecke), and storytelling and marketing (Jason Oliver Nixon), this dynamic duo have turned Loecke’s “side” design projects into a recognized, thriving brand.

 The Road Less Traveled